henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 --- abstract

 This documents defines an YANG Augment to the base CoMI module definition.
-The mechanisms defined in YANG Push, YANG Subscribed Notifications & NETCONF Event Notifications are mapped to CoAP operation in alignment with existing CoAP-based operations.
+The mechanisms defined in YANG Push, YANG Subscribed Notifications are mapped to CoAP operation in alignment with existing CoAP-based operations.
 Specific additions include but are not limited to new FETCH Body definitions and simplified subtree subscriptions to intermediate data nodes in the module tree via SID.

 --- middle

 # Introduction